Civic, Australian Capital Territory: Overview

 Some of the earliest buildings constructed in Canberra were the Sydney and Melbourne buildings which flank Northbourne Avenue.
 The buildings house many shops, bars and restaurants.

 The Canberra Centre, a three-storey shopping complex is Civic's main shopping precinct with a retail presence from the national chains David Jones, Myer and Big W department stores, as well as Coles and Aldi supermarkets, a Rebel sports store, several fashion outlets, and some eateries, among other businesses.
 Nearby is Glebe Park, a picturesque park near the centre of the city with elm trees and oaks from early European settlement before the city was founded.
 It has a children's play park.
 It is popular with people on their lunch breaks and younger children from the surrounding areas.
 Civic also is home to the Canberra Theatre, Casino Canberra, Canberra Museum and Gallery and the National Convention Centre.

 Garema Place and City Walk are open areas of Civic for pedestrian traffic with many outdoor cafes.
 One of the longest running cafes in Civic was Gus's on Bunda Street.

 City Interchange is used by ACTION and CDC Canberra bus services.
 It is located on East Row, Alinga Street, Mort Street and Northbourne Avenue.
 A light rail line terminates on Northbourne Avenue north of Alinga Street, with construction beginning in the mid 2020s to extend the line through the western side of Civic to Commonwealth Park.
 On the western side of Northbourne Avenue (north of Alinga Street) is the Jolimont Centre, which is the terminal for Murrays services to Sydney, Wollongong and Batemans Bay and V/Line services to Albury and Bairnsdale.

-Canberra City has relatively low height limits on buildings for the centre of a major city: the maximum height of buildings in Civic is 617 metres above sea level, which is derived from the altitude of Parliament House.
+There is a Central Canberra height limit that enforces height limits on buildings in Civic.
+The maximum height of buildings in Civic is 617 metres above sea level.
 This height limit is equivalent to approximately 12 storeys for an office building or about 15 storeys for a residential building.